cycle/docs/intro/cli.md

 ```

 ## Console Commands
-To enable console commands place file in `config/cycle-cli.php`:
+To enable console commands, place the file in `config/cycle-cli.php`:

 ```php
 <?php